GRE Verbal Section - What it Tests and How?

 - Analytical Reasoning

-The three sections of the GRE are designed to assess the skills of a prospective graduate student.
-Let us now know more details about the GRE Verbal Reasoning section of the test.
+The three sections of the test are designed to assess the skills of a prospective graduate student.
+Let us now know more details about the Verbal Reasoning section of the test.

 GRE Verbal Section